Kēvens: Live performances

 In June 2018, he performed at the newer extension of the festival as part of the UMF worldwide expansion, Ultra Korea in Seoul, South Korea, and held at the 69,950 seats Seoul Olympic Stadium.
-This show was significant as Kēvens had the pleasure of performing for a show with 180,000 guests in Seoul, and with performances by 103 artists.
 Artists included Axwell & Ingrosso, Zhu, Above & Beyond, Steve Angello, and culminated with The Chainsmokers on the main stage as the closing act.

 On the Live Stage known Korean artists, Drunken Tiger, Bizzy, and Yoon Mi-rae performed, and female, South Korean rapper and singer-songwriter, CL.
 During the show, Kēvens was fortunate to share the stage with American Rap legend Ice Cube the headliner on the Live Stage.

 Musical career

 According to Miami.com, Kēvens is "one of the first to blend a live band with electronic dance music" and name his particular style of fusion "an exceptionally unique sound."
 In 2001, Jane's Addiction frontman Perry Farrell, also performing on the Zen Music Festival 2000 lineup, and was featured on the cover of MIXER magazine (the U.S. subsidiary of Mixmag) in 2001.
 Farrell is quoted, "...people have commented to me that the DJ Culture is drying up.
 I look at them and want to smack them.
 The only thing that it needs is to be infused with live players."
 Farrell identified groups developing as "live performers".
 He continued, "Kēvens [sic] in Miami and Roni Size too.
 This is where the music is heading."